RasmussenLab/pimms/project/14_experiment_03_latent_space_analysis.md

 ## Collaborative Filtering

 - save custom collab batch size (increase AE batch size by a factor), could be setup separately.
+- the test data is used to evaluate the performance after training

 ```python
 # larger mini-batches speed up training